MrBenC88/HiddenClassicsRPG/README.md

 **Phase 1**:*End-user*
 - As the user, I want to be able to create a character with a specific name and choose a character class. [completed]
 - As the user, I want to be able to obtain a starter item and have it automatically added into my inventory. [completed]
-- As the user, I want to be able to be notified that I have it automatically added into my inventory. [completed]
+- As the user, I want to be able to be notified of the starter item I have chosen and to have it automatically added into my inventory. [completed]
 - As the user, I want to be able to select an item in my inventory and be able to view its name, description, and worth. [completed]
 - As the user, I want to be able to choose what to do with the item that I selected in the inventory (use, discard, view different item). [completed]
 - As the user, I want to be able to see the item selected used, discarded, or to view a different item. [completed]
+- As the user, I want to be able to view my stats which shows my character name, class, balance, stats, inventory items, total inventory items.
+[Completed]

 **Extra:**
 For Phase 2: Add initial text selection and starter text, abilities, etc. Refactor character stats, starter item and inventory to read and write from txt file
-- As the user, I want to be able to view my stats.

 - As the user, I want to be able to view the in game shop and my balance.
 - As the user, I want to be able to make purchases.
 - As the user, I want to be able to select a text in my collection and read its contents.